SrinathRamachandran/SrinathRamachandran/README.md

 ## Hey! 👋
-I'm **Srinath Ramachandran**, a Security Analyst working in IBM.
+I'm **Srinath Ramachandran**, Student pursuing MS in University of Maryland.

-- Interested in working in networking, C++ Development and Computer vision.
+- Interested in working in networking, C++ Development and python automation.
-- Currently working on automating security operations and monitoring test environments for multiple clients @ IBM.
+- Fromerly worked on automating security operations and monitoring test environments for multiple clients @ IBM.
 -  **Comptia Security+ cerified.**

 ## Skills